 “The trip to Romania was one of the biggest highlights of my life.
 I liked everything about it!

 One of the most important things that made this trip so amazing, was the amazing unity of our class.
-Romania put all of us to work together as one, and as known, friends can conquer mountains – building a house is even easier!”
+Romania put all of us to work together as one.
+As we know, friends can conquer mountains – building a house is even easier!”

 Report of Valeria, a Surval Montreux student that participated in a Global Village trip to Kenya in 2017:

-I truly believe that this is an experience everyone should have at least once in a lifetime, because it is life changing – not only for the family you are helping, but for yourself as well.
+This is an experience everyone should have at least once in a lifetime, because it is life changing.
+Not only for the family you are helping, but for yourself as well.